Computers and data communications connections

 If you use a computer for work, you can deduct the acquisition costs as expenses for the production of income.

-If requested, provide a statement on matters such as how much and for what purposes you use your work computer.
-The extent to which you use the computer for personal purposes and whether your family has several computers are also significant.
+If requested, you must specify how much and for what purposes you use the computer in your work.
+The deduction amount also depends on whether you use the computer for personal purposes and how many computers you have in your household.

-You can deduct the acquisition price of the computer as follows:
+You can deduct the acquisition price of a computer as follows:

 A computer purchased for less than EUR 1,000

 You can deduct the price for the computer as one single deduction in the acquisition year.

 The acquisition price for other tools priced over €1,000 can also be deducted as one single deduction, if the probable economic life of the tool is less than 3 years.
 Give an account of the economic life of the tool.